 - Install a check-in system and/or biometric sign-in hardware to automatically note the times an employee logs in for work.

-If employees raise concern about or having difficulties complying with payroll policies, then it’s time to review your policies (and documentation) for accuracy and clarity.
-It’s important that employees understand their role in the payroll process so they can complete tasks like time sheet submission or timecard use properly and on time.
+If employees raise concern about or have difficulties complying with payroll policies, then it’s time to review your policies (and documentation) for accuracy and clarity.
+Employees must understand their role in the payroll process to complete tasks like time sheet submission or timecard use properly and on time.